-Becoming a High School English Teacher
+Becoming an English Teacher

 |Degree Level||Bachelor's degree; master's in some states|